SandsDX

 • Action: Enrich contacts, generate personalized outreach, route to SDR

-6. Using Claude for ICP and Market Sizing
+6. Using Claude for ICP and market sizing

 • Your product’s core capability (what it does, not features)